sasagawa888/Elxlog/README.md

  - There is no higher-order predicate such as call/1 assert/1 once/1.
  Within first order predicate logic.

+ - Predicates with the same predicate name but different Arity are not allowed.

 ## invoke

   mix elxlog